ThKrypt/QualCoder/05-Files.md

 Attributes are variables that can be used to describe or classify the files.
 These can be added here (using the blue + button) or through the Manage Attributes menu option.

 Each file is preceded with an icon that describes the type of file.
-An icon wit ha black T and red play button indicates text transcription stored in the database that is associated with and audio or video file.
+An icon with a black T and red play button indicates text transcription stored in the database that is associated with and audio or video file.
+Other columns show the file name, date of creation/upload, association with cases and other attributes.

 ![Manage Files tab](https://qualcoder.files.wordpress.com/2021/10/manage_files.png?)